edunham/slides/speak/metatalk.rst

 * Finding open-source presentation software that fits your needs
 * Designing powerful slides

+* Getting It Done
+    - Self-reflection: When have you completed a task that seemed daunting at first?
+WHY did you succeed?
+When have you undertaken a task that seemed daunting but failed it?
+WHY did you fail?
+OK, how can you apply the things that infuence your failure/success to this talk?

+      Examples: feel more motivated in the spring? pick a conference in early summer. get overwhelmed by household responsibilities? work with others to help alleviate them.
+More productive during finals week due to procrastination? time things accordingly!

+    - Brain hack: False Deadlines.
+When you tell a friend, partner, etc. about how nervous you are to give this talk and they ask what they can do, here's your answer: you're going to have an appointment with them to run through your talk and get their feedback.
+You'll have your slides done.
+      They're to accept no excuses.
+Do this on a person you respect and fear disappointing, and you'll pull your all-nighter before the rehersal rather than before the real thing.
+A Saturday morning is great for this -- it's okay for you to be kinda dead the rest of the weekend, and you can capitalize on the energy you get from the adrenaline + their feedback to make some progress after the rehersal.

+      Really any kind of appointment for feedback is great for this, including doing your talk at a local users group.
+It's okay to suck the first few times.

+    - Brain hack: gamification.
+Using GitHub's commit graph or a similar "streak tracker", make some progress (however small) to your talk every day.
+Remember to note necessary improvements (use a tag like TODO or FIXME that you can easily grep for) -- on one day you might have an easier time coming up with tasks that need to be done but a tough time completing them, and on another day you just want a straightforward task to complete without having to get inspired.
+That's okay; both are forms of progress.

 These tricks will be helpful for experienced presenters looking to learn new skills, as well as novice speakers who need some help getting started.